intel/ai-reference-models/benchmarks/content_creation/tensorflow/draw/README.md

    $ cd models/benchmarks
    ```

-4. Run the model for either throughput or latency using the commands
+4. Run the model for either batch or online inference using the commands
    below.
 Replace in the path to the `--data-location` with your `mnist`
    dataset directory from step 1 and the `--checkpoint` files that you
    downloaded and extracted in step 2.

-   * Run DRAW for latency (with `--batch-size 1`):
+   * Run DRAW for online inference (with `--batch-size 1`):
      ```
         python launch_benchmark.py \
 	        --precision fp32 \